vhscom/after-dark/README.md

 ### Custom CSS

-To add your own theme css or override existing CSS without having to change theme files do the following:
+To add your own theme CSS or override existing CSS without having to change theme files do the following:

-1. Create a `critical-custom.css.html` in your site's `layouts/partials directory`.
+1. Create a `critical-custom.css.html` in your site's `layouts/partials` directory.
 1. Add your customizations inside a `style` element.

 Example customization file: